 - Dysbiosis in the large intestine

-- Vagus nerve dsyfunction
+- Vagus nerve dysfunction

 Acid-blocking medications, such as PPIs and H2 blockers reduce your stomach acid.
-Stomach acid keeps your stomach the right pH to kill bacteria that shouldn’t go beyond your stomach.
+Stomach acid keeps your stomach at the right pH to kill bacteria that shouldn’t go beyond your stomach.
 Acid-blocking medications are not meant to be used long-term.
 They can lead to small intestine bacterial overgrowth, and nutrient deficiencies.

 Weaning off acid-blocking medications is possible with the help of a clinician.
 Acid reflux is often caused by small intestine bacterial overgrowth.
-So SIBO can exist before acid reflux starts, and then acid blocking medication makes the SIBO worse.
+So SIBO can exist before acid reflux starts, and then acid-blocking medication makes the SIBO worse.

 Opiate medications that are used on a long-term basis completely shut down your small intestine motility.
 This can lead to bacterial overgrowth, which ferments and causes bloating.
 Opiate medications also slow down peristalsis in your large intestine, which can cause reflux of large intestine bacteria up into your small intestine.
-Ideally these medications should be used only on a short-term basis.
+Ideally, these medications should be used only on a short-term basis.

 Many people become dependent on opiates without awareness.
 When people are in a lot of pain they are unlikely to be cognizant of the long-term side effects, and potential dependency, of the medications they are prescribed by trusted physicians.
-Fortunately there are programs to wean off opiate medications.
+Fortunately, there are programs to wean off opiate medications.
 Acupuncture is a wonderful solo or adjunct therapy for opiate withdrawal symptoms.

 Bacteria from food poisoning secrete a toxin called CDT (cytolethal distending toxin), which can damage your small intestine nerve cells.
 This means that the migrating motor complex (MMC) of your small intestine doesn’t work right.